How to Apply for Summer Financial Aid

 Summer is a separate term from the fall and spring, and is the last term of the financial aid year.
 During the summer terms, Direct Subsidized and Unsubsidized loans are generally available for undergraduate and graduate students.
 The amount of these loans is unrelated to the amount that is borrowed during the previous fall and spring terms.
 In contrast, the amount of summer Pell Grant available to eligible undergraduate students does depend on the amount of Pell Grant that was awarded during the previous fall and spring terms.

 *Important note: In order to be eligible for Direct Loans, undergraduate students must be enrolled for a combined minimum of 6 credits between both the summer 1 and summer 2 sessions; graduate students must be enrolled for at least 3 credits of graduate coursework in order to be eligible during the summer sessions.

-IMPORTANT: If you are already receiving federal aid for either the fall 2012 or spring 2013 terms, then you have already completed the 2012-2013 FAFSA and can skip Step 1.
+IMPORTANT: If you are already receiving federal aid for either the fall 2015 or spring 2016 terms, then you have already completed the 2015-2016 FAFSA, and can skip Step 1.

 Complete the Summer Institutional Data Form (IDF).
 No aid will be awarded until this form is received by our office.

 If this is your first Direct Loan at La Salle University, you are required to also complete a Direct Loan electronic Master Promissory Note (eMPN) through the Direct Loans website.

 Every year, the federal government randomly selects a group of students for verification.
 If you're selected, you will be required to submit additional documentation in order to complete your application.
 This paperwork can be obtained from the forms section of the Financial Aid website.